onqtam/headjack/src/business_models.md

 Perhaps the attention exonomy pie will be smaller in a world with less exploitative mechanics btw thats a good thing - the current status quo is maladaptively inflated - a paperclip maximizer

+twitter has different subcommunities (FinTwit,AudioTwit,CT) - specialized UIs can have value flow embedded in them so different & unique business models could be used

 all business models try to capture attention - not just those relying on ads. https://twitter.com/jonathanstray/status/1644768765463379968 maybe don't include this?